markdav-is/markdav-is/docs/index.md

 Below are links to two resumes depending on what facets of mine you’d like to leverage.
 I also dabble in things like [hackathons](http://openeugene.org) and [large scale art projects](http://king-pong.com)

 This page was last updated in the Summer of 2019.
 I’m currently on contrat with the [HP Developer Program Team](http://hp.io) and managing a [coworking space](http://codechops.com).
-I put this page together to [link](http://markdav.is) for my business cards.
+I built this page to [match](http://markdav.is) my IRL business cards.

 ### [Resume (leadership focus)](MED-Resume-2018-Open-Leader.pdf)